Travel: Las Vegas, the Sin City, is everything you think it is and, well, more

 "Sorry," I said with a shrug of the shoulder and walked away.
 "That's all I have."
 Okay I had been done like dog tucker but my mates had also profited from cheap laughs.

-Like ghost stories, there's countless accounts of people having heard others rake in thousands but few have actually witnessed it.
+Like ghost stories, there are countless accounts of people having heard others rake in thousands but few have actually witnessed it.

 My bugbear, which started at the Paris casino, was finding water-holes unable to offer me a decent ale.
 Like most American beers, they tasted too sweet.
 I made do with Guinness stout.